An Introduction to the 24-Month STEM OPT Extension

 - Start date of current employment

-- Date of any interruption or termination of employment
+- End date/date of termination, or any interruption, of employment

 - Any change in your home address, each time that you move